wch/SendText/README.md

 * Terminal.app on Mac OS X. SendText will send the text to the most recently active Terminal window.
 * iTerm on Mac OS X. SendText will send the text to the most recently iTerm window.
+* GNU screen on any platform (Linux and Mac OS X).
+Screen is a terminal multiplexer which you can start in any terminal emulator.
+SendText will send the text to the most recently active screen session.
 * tmux on any platform (Linux and Mac OS X). tmux is a terminal multiplexer (like GNU screen) which you can start in any terminal emulator.
 SendText will send the text to the most recently active tmux session.

 Hopefully in the future it will also be possible to do the following: